Chewy and fragrant Steamed Nian Gao with Grated Coconut and Sesame Seeds, a twist on this popular dessert enjoyed during the Chinese New Year.

 - Place nian gao cubes on plate lined with banana leaf.
 Wrap with aluminum foil.
 Place in the steamer, cover with lid, and steam over medium heat for 10 minutes.

 - Remove steamed nian gao from steamer.
 Using a pair of chopsticks or a fork, pick up a piece of sticky nian gao and roll it in toasted coconut and sesame seeds mixture.
 Repeat with remaining nian gao.

 - Serve immediately.

-These Steamed Nian Gao with Grated Coconut and Sesame Seeds are best served warm with a cup of oolong.
+Steamed Nian Gao with Grated Coconut and Sesame Seeds is best served warm with a cup of oolong.